Yijin Jing: Legendary origins

 The monks of Shaolin supposedly practiced the exercises within the text but lost the true purpose of the document; Lin Boyuan recounts that they "selfishly coveted it, practicing the skills therein, falling into heterodox ways, and losing the correct purpose of cultivating the Way.
 The Shaolin monks have made some fame for themselves through their fighting skill; this is all due to having obtained this manuscript."

-Both documents were written, per the mythology, in an Indian language which was not well understood by the monks of the temple.
+Both documents were written, per the theory of traditional Chinese medicine, which was not well understood by the monks of the temple.
+Even to this day modern Chinese medical universities (like Shanghai) classify Yijin Jing as a "mind-body tool of Traditional Chinese Medicine (TCM)" specifically designed to regulate functional homeostasis for health.
 According to one legend, a monk decided that the text must contain more valuable knowledge than simply self-defense, and went on a pilgrimage with a copy of the text to find someone who could translate its deeper meaning.
-During his travels, he met an Indian priest named Pramati in the province of Szechwan.
-Upon examining the text, Pramati explained that its meaning was extraordinarily deep and beyond his ability to translate fully.
+During his travels, he met a priest named Zhēndì Sānzàng (真諦三藏) in the province of Szechwan inland southern China.
+Upon examining the text, Zhēndì explained that its meaning was extraordinarily deep and beyond his ability to translate fully.
 He nonetheless provided a partial translation.
-The monk found that within a year of practicing the techniques as Pramati had translated, his constitution had become "as hard as steel," and he felt he could be a Buddha.
-The monk was so pleased that he thereafter followed Pramati wherever he went.
+The monk found that within a year of practicing the techniques as the priest had translated, his constitution had become "as hard as steel", and he felt he could be a Buddha.
+The monk was so pleased that he thereafter followed Zhēndì wherever he went.